optionsx/GPT3-Tokenizer/README.md

 # Deno Port of GPT-3-Encoder
 Deno(Typescript) BPE Encoder Decoder for GPT-2 / GPT-3
 ## About
 GPT-2 and GPT-3 use byte pair encoding to turn text into a series of integers to feed into the model.
-This is a javascript implementation of OpenAI's original python encoder/decoder which can be found [here](https://github.com/openai/gpt-2)
+This is a Deno(TypeScript) implementation of OpenAI's original python encoder/decoder which can be found [here](https://github.com/openai/gpt-2)

 ## Usage